yaswanth1701/yaswanth1701/README.md

 <p align="center">
-  Hi, I'm Yaswanth Gonna, I did my bachelor's in Chemical Engineering :test_tube: from NIT Nagpur
+  Hi, I'm Yaswanth Gonna, I did my graduation from NIT Nagpur

   <br>
+ By degree I am a chemical engineer, however by profession I am a Robotic engineer.
+ I currently work at Addverb technologies in medical robotics department.
   🤖 I am interested in non-linear dynamics, optimal control, and robot learning.
   <br>
   📫 I am always interested in knowing new people who share the same interest as mine, feel free to contact me at: <a href="mailto: gonnayaswanth17@gmail.com">gonnayaswanth17@gmail.com</a>